patricegautier/unifiZabbix/README.md

 For managed devices (APs, Switches), the Unifi controller has handy UI to install your public key on all the devices.
 This is by far the easiest way to do this.

+On network app v9, go to Preferences (gear icon bottom left) > System > Advanced > Device Authentication

+and that will let you add SSH keys that get uploaded to all the known devices.

 for UDMPs and AirMax devices, you will need to do it by hand.  *ssh-copy-id* helps there, esp. on the UDMP since those will embarrasingly wipe all your keys at every firmware update and reboot (seriously UBNT):

 	sudo -u zabbix ssh-copy-id -i <path_to_your_privateKey> yourUserName@oneOfYourUnifiDevicesIP